 Selection, Merit Rating and Admissions Statistics

 Being eligible for a programme does not mean that you are automatically admitted to the programme you have applied for.
 When there are more eligible applicants than there are places on a programme, the places are allocated by selection.
-To be able to compete for places in a programme, you need a merit ratomg.
+To be able to compete for places in a programme, you need a merit rating.
 This merit is based on the education and training required to qualify.
 You can also find Admission Statistics that show what merit was needed last year to get into different programmes.

 Selection